Cafolkes/koopman_learning_and_control/README.md

-# core
+# koopman-learning-control
-Python simulation and hardware library for learning and control
+Python simulation and hardware library for Koopman based learning and control

+The simulation framework of this repository is utilizing the [Learning and Control Core Library](https://github.com/learning-and-control/core).

 ## macOS setup
 Set up virtual environment